Monitor invisible and allergenic pollen

 What initially causes only minor symptoms in allergy patients can later develop into a chronic respiratory disease and asthma.
 The consequences are an increase in direct and indirect health care costs related to allergies, currently estimated at between 50 and 150 billion euros per year in Europe (Zuberbier et al., 2014).
 For pollen allergy sufferers with asthma or hay fever, high pollen concentrations in combination with a thunderstorm can lead to problematic and life-threatening situations as in thunderstorm asthma.
 So we need to know at what point the pollen is in the air, when the concentrations increase and when we can breathe freely again.
 Everything so that we can prevent life-threatening situations and ensure a better quality of life.

 So far, the traditional method of measuring pollen is still considered the standard and is widely used around the world.
 In detail, it allows a wide range of different pollen to be counted by expert eyes, but there are also a number of disadvantages.
-These include low temporal resolution and a delay of up to seven days.
+These include low temporal resolution and a delay of up to ten days.
 That is why traditional pollen measurement data cannot be used for reliable pollen information, nor for accurate pollen forecasting and early warning systems.

 New technology provides remedy

 With the new technology, the information is available in real time and allows a more accurate statement of the current pollen load trend.
 Once the automatic monitoring networks are active, this can dramatically improve pollen information and pollen forecasts through real-time data.
 In the following section we show an example of how MeteoSwiss integrates pollen data from automatic monitoring into its website and makes it accessible to the Swiss population.
-Thereby we make a short excursion how automatic pollen monitoring works.
+Thereby we make a short excursion on how automatic pollen monitoring works.

 How does the automatic pollen monitoring work?